artsiomkorzun/1brc-walkthrough/Walkthrough.md

 Nice, much better!

 ### 02 - Direct Buffer
-Our code allocates heap buffer to read chunks of a file:
+Our code allocates a heap buffer to read chunks of a file:

 ```java
 ByteBuffer buffer = ByteBuffer.allocate(2 * 1024 * 1024);  // heap buffer
 ```

-Going deeper, you will find out that `FileChannel::read` picks a `DirectBuffer` from a pool to call a system function to read a chunk of a file, then copies the data from the `DirectBuffer` to your heap buffer.
+Going deeper, you will find out that `FileChannel::read` picks a `DirectBuffer` from a pool to call a system function to read a chunk of a file, then it copies the data from the `DirectBuffer` to your heap buffer.
 So let's just create a `DirectBuffer` to eliminate one copy.

 ```java